The Migraine Bucket

 Continued migraines can also possibly be an indicator of more serious long-term health effects if one continues to be subjected to the accumulated triggers and combinations of triggers.
 Epilepsy, seizures, depression, stroke, Alzheimer's can, in some cases be manifestations of the same triggers as migraines.

-As you can see, there are many, many triggers in Juan’s day that fill the bucket.
+As you can see, there are many, many triggers in Hugo’s day that fill the bucket.

-There are also many mitigating factors that Juan can do to lower the number of ‘bad’ things going into the bucket.
+There are also many mitigating factors that Hugo can address to lower the number of ‘bad’ things going into the bucket.